Dying Light 2 Stay Human: Reloaded Edition

 108.0 hours played

-I've never felt so frustrated with a game as I do with the 'immunity timer' in Dying Light 2.
-I absolutely loved the first Dying Light, but the constant pressure of a mere five-minute timer is incredibly frustrating.
-While I understand that you can extend this time, the slow progression in leveling up makes it feel like a tedious grind.
-Relying on a timer mechanic as a core aspect of gameplay feels really dumb and detracts from the overall enjoyment, at least for me.
+I've never been as frustrated with a game as I am with the 'immunity timer' in Dying Light 2.
+I absolutely loved the first Dying Light, but the constant pressure of a five-minute immunity timer feels more irritating than immersive.
+While I understand that you can extend this time, the slow progression in leveling up makes it feel like a tedious grind rather than an engaging challenge.
+Making a countdown timer such a central part of gameplay just doesn't work for me—it feels like an unnecessary constraint that pulls me out of the experience rather than drawing me in.
+That said, outside of this one major frustration, I genuinely enjoyed the game.
+The world, the story, and the atmosphere were all fantastic.
+I just wish the core mechanics didn’t get in the way of the fun.

 18.0 hours played